remyamaryjose358/Course-Project-2/README.md

 Emissions from coal combustion related sources have decreased from 6 * 10^6 to below 4 * 10^6 from 1999-2008.

-Eg. Emissions from coal combustion related sources have decreased by about 1/3 from 1999-2008!

-Question 5
+# Question 5

-First we subset the motor vehicles, which we assume is anything like Motor Vehicle in SCC.Level.Two.
+First we subset the motor vehicles, which we assume is anything like Motor Vehicle in SCC.Level.Two

 vehicles <- grepl("vehicle", SCC$SCC.Level.Two, ignore.case=TRUE)
 vehiclesSCC <- SCC[vehicles,]$SCC